mateus-citelli/Store-Tracker/README.md

 # Store-Tracker
-A tracker for your store to make your life easier.
+# Track and manage your store with ease.